kubernetes-sigs/krew/docs/USER_GUIDE.md

 Since `krew` itself is a plugin also managed through `krew`, running the upgrade command may also upgrade your `krew` version.

-**Note:** Plugins installed via `--HEAD` are always upgraded.
-This process allows you to upgrade to the latest commit available in the source repository.

 ## Uninstalling Plugins